Each of the titles are hotlinked back to the detailed entries in the discography, so this page won't cover the fine details of each release.

 Availability: VERY RARE

-All four songs are on Savvy Show Stoppers.
-Get this one if you want the actual single.
+Three of the four proper songs are on Savvy Show Stoppers.
+The fourth, "Customized", is on the 2012 reissue of Savvy Show Stoppers, but it's not on the CDs.
+Additionally, the fifth track (the little backwards one) is unique to the single.
 There are several different variations to the cover art on this one too.

 Availability: SOMEWHAT RARE